ARTICLES

 Phone: 0135-22-6170

-Closed: Every Monday (if Monday is a public holiday, the museum will be open and closed the following day)
+Closed: Every Monday (If Monday is a public holiday, open on Monday and closed the following day)

 Yoichi Town Official Website: https://www.town.yoichi.hokkaido.jp/machi/syoukai/fugoppe.html